graphite-project/graphite-web/docs/config-local-settings.rst

 Graphite-web's local_settings.py
 ================================
 Graphite-web uses the convention of importing a ``local_settings.py`` file from the webapp ``settings.py`` module.
 This is where Graphite-web's runtime configuration is loaded from.
-Also alternate local settings module can be set.
-This may be usable for multi-instance way.
+Also alternate local settings module can be set (see below).
+This may be usable for multi-instance deployments.

 Config File Location